 Here is a list of how-to solutions for problems that we have encountered while doing research in the i-NRG Lab.
 Note: the … Read More

 Welcome to COMMUNITY, an associated research team between INRIA and UC Santa Cruz.
+COMMUNITY has been sponsored by grants from INRIA and the NSF.

 This INRIA – UC Santa Cruz Team investigates a number of research challenges raised by message delivery in environments consisting of heterogeneous networks that may be subject to episodic connectivity.